anywhichway/reasondb/README.md

 `activate` - Activate objects to automatically update the database and indexes when changed. `false` dooes not currently work but is under development.

 `options` - See storage types above for the only current options, which are instantiated storage clients.
+Additionally, inserts can be made fasters by setting `{saveIndexAsync:true}` in the options object.
+When set to true, indexes are only saved during otherwise idle time rather than after each update.

 ## JOQULAR - JavaScript Object QUery LAnguage Representation